Rainfall and Flooding Campaign

 • Student Sharing Session: February 2026, more info to follow!

-Yes!
-You can manually enter the date and time you want to report a rainfall reading for.
-So it is always possible to report your rainfall readings one at a time retroactively.
+No!
+You can enter the date and time you want to report a rainfall reading for, so it is always possible to retroactively report your readings.

 If you forget to read the gauge one day, it’s ok.
 Just read the gauge the next day- and when you report it on the GLOBE Observer change the *days accumulated rain to 2 or however many days it has been since you last checked.